phinguyen44/huwiwidown/README.md

 Cool thing is you can still write in the files as LaTeX or markdown

+Minor differences may exist ue to limitations in markdown, pandoc, etc.
-Tradeoff between expressiveness and simplicity
+However, Tradeoff between expressiveness and simplicity

 ## Usage